Co-existing with black bears in Texas

 Male home ranges average 20,000 acres, while females average 5,000 acres.

-Denning can start as early and November and continue until late May.
+Denning can start as early as November and continue until late May.

 Bears den in large, hollow trees, brush piles, thickets, rock crevices and caves.